Last updated on May 30th, 2021

-Salt Tolerance Test is used in the identification of enterococcal group D Streptococcus on the basis of their salt tolerance.
-The ability of the bacteria to grow in the presence of variable amount of Sodium Chloride (NaCl) has been used to characterize several bacteria, including viridians streptococci.
+Salt tolerance test is used in the identification of enterococcal group D Streptococcus on the basis of their salt tolerance.
+The ability of the bacteria to grow in the presence of a variable amount of sodium chloride (NaCl) has been used to characterize several bacteria, including viridians streptococci.

 Procedure of the Salt Tolerance Test

 - Select no more than 2-3 colonies (preferably from an overnight culture) to inoculate a tube of salt tolerance broth

 Note: It is important to lightly inoculate the tube otherwise you may get a false positive.

 - Loosen the cap and incubate aerobically for 24 hours at 37°C.

 - Continue incubation up to 72 hours if you get a negative result at 24 hours.